Parallel Deep Neural Networks Have Zero Duality Gap: Abstract

 \section{Abstract}

-Training deep neural networks is a well-known highly non-convex problem.
-In recent work \citep{nnacr}, it is shown that there is no duality gap for regularized two-layer neural networks with ReLU activation, which enables global optimization via convex programs.
-For multi-layer linear networks with vector outputs, we formulate convex dual problems and demonstrate that the duality gap is non-zero for depth three and deeper networks.
-However, by modifying the deep networks to more powerful parallel architectures, we show that the duality gap is exactly zero.
-Therefore, strong convex duality holds, and hence there exist equivalent convex programs that enable training deep networks to global optimality.
-We also demonstrate that the weight decay regularization in the parameters explicitly encourages low-rank solutions via closed-form expressions.
-For three-layer non-parallel ReLU networks, we show that strong duality holds for rank-1 data matrices, however, the duality gap is non-zero for whitened data matrices.
-Similarly, by transforming the neural network architecture into a corresponding parallel version, the duality gap vanishes.
+Training deep neural networks is a challenging non-convex optimization problem.
+Recent work has proven that the strong duality holds (which means zero duality gap) for regularized finite-width two-layer ReLU networks and consequently provided an equivalent convex training problem.
+However, extending this result to deeper networks remains to be an open problem.
+In this paper, we prove that the duality gap for deeper linear networks with vector outputs is non-zero.
+In contrast, we show that the zero duality gap can be obtained by stacking standard deep networks in parallel, which we call a parallel architecture, and modifying the regularization.
+Therefore, we prove the strong duality and existence of equivalent convex problems that enable globally optimal training of deep networks.
+As a by-product of our analysis, we demonstrate that the weight decay regularization on the network parameters explicitly encourages low-rank solutions via closed-form expressions.
+In addition, we show that strong duality holds for three-layer standard ReLU networks given rank-1 data matrices.